pedantic-curmudgeon/marduk/README.md

 <a id="fork-execution-link"></a>

-## 5. Fork Execution
+## 5. Template Execution
-To fork this repo and execute the CI/CD pipelines:
+To create a new repo from this template and execute the CI/CD pipelines:
-1. Create a fork of `marduk`.
+1. Create a repo from the `marduk` template.
-1. Create a fork of `baldur`.
+1. Create a repo from the `baldur` template.
 1. Navigate to `Settings > Secrets` in `marduk` and create the following
 secrets:
     - `DOCKER_PASSWORD`: Docker Hub token.
     - `DOCKER_USERNAME`: Docker Hub username.
     - `GH_TOKEN`: GitHub personal access token.
     - `ENV_VAR`: abc123def456
-1. Navigate to `Settings > Branches` in `marduk` and add a new branch protection rule.
-    - Branch pattern name: `dev`
-    - Require status checks to pass before merging: `✓`
-    - Status checks that are required:
-        - `Run Tests in Docker Compose`
-        - `Unit Test Results`
-    - Include Administrators: `✓`
 1. In Docker Hub, create a repo named `marduk`.
-1. Branch off of `dev` in both `marduk` and `baldur`, using the same name for the new branch in both repos.
+1. In GitHub, branch off of `dev` in both `marduk` and `baldur`, using the same name for the new branch in both repos.
 1. Make an update (such as adding a new text file) to the new branch in `marduk`.
 1. Open a pull request in `marduk` using `dev` as the base branch and the new branch as the `head` branch.
-1. The pull request will include links to the to-be-completed GitHub Actions workflows which were initiated by opening a pull request to the `dev` branch.
+1. The pull request will refresh to include links to the to-be-completed GitHub Actions workflows which were initiated by opening a pull request to the `dev` branch.
 1. Navigate to the `Checks` tab in the pull request or the `Actions` tab in the `marduk` repo.
 1. The `Test Docker Image With Docker Compose` workflow will now be running.
-1. Once the workflow completes successfully, the pull request will be eligible to be merged.
+1. Once the workflow completes successfully, merge the pull request.
-1. Merge the pull request.
-1. Navigate to the `Checks` tab in the pull request or the `Actions` tab in the `marduk` repo.
+1. Navigate back to the `Checks` tab in the pull request or the `Actions` tab in the `marduk` repo.
 1. The `Build & Publish Docker Image` workflow will now be running.
 1. Once the workflow completes successfully, refresh the `marduk` repo in Docker Hub.
 1. A new `marduk:dev` image will now be available.
+1. To enable branch protections, navigate to `Settings > Branches` in `marduk` and add a new branch protection rule.
+    - Branch pattern name: `dev`
+    - Require status checks to pass before merging: `✓`
+    - Status checks that are required:
+        - `Run Tests in Docker Compose`
+        - `Unit Test Results`
+    - Include Administrators: `✓`
+    - Note: This step must be completed after the actions have run once.

+<a id="troubleshooting-link"></a>
+## 6. Troubleshooting

+### Local Execution
+1. If `repo_container` begins running unit tests before `liquibase_container` has exited with a `0` exit code:
+    - Stop `Docker Compose` with `Ctrl + C`.
+    - Run the `docker-compose` down command.
+    - Confirm the volume `compose_volume` does not exist.
+        - `docker volume ls`
+    - If the volume does exist, remove it.
+        - `docker volume rm compose_volume`

+### Template Execution
+1. If the `Unit Test Results` check does not appear after `Run Tests in Docker Compose` completes without errors:
+    - Merge the open PR into `dev`.
+    - Make a new change to the feature branch.
+    - Create a new PR into `dev`.
+    - Confirm the test actions execute and the `Unit Test Results` check now appears.
+    - Repeat if necessary.